 The best way to learn how to use the IONA Tivoli integration is to start with an Orbix installation on a host that is also a Tivoli endpoint.
 This section explains the configuration steps in your Orbix environment.
 It includes the following:

 - "Creating an Orbix configuration domain".

-- "Generating Tivoli agent configuration".
+- "Generating EMS configuration files".

 - "Configuring performance logging".

 - "Tivoli configuration files".

 - "The servers.conf file".

-- "The server commands.txt file".
+- "The server_commands.txt file".

+- "Further information".